leaf-node/ssd-spacer/README.md

 ### Print Time

-When using the Lulzbot's recommended profile for Cura, which sets the layer height to 0.25 mm, a Lulzbot Mini prints this object in about an hour.
+When using the Lulzbot's recommended profile for Cura, which sets the layer height to 0.25 mm, a Lulzbot Mini printed this object in about an hour.

 ## Use